nlamo/java-gui/README.md

 The 'Submit' button can be used to add all of these properties to a local database.

+The 'Delete' button can be used to delete a given user from the local database.

 TODO:

 - Start working on a user login screen